Tallahassee Tiger Sharks: Franchise history

 The franchise started in 1981 as the Nashville South Stars in Nashville, Tennessee, in the Central Hockey League.
 Henry Brabham then took over the team in 1983 and relocated it mid-season to Vinton, Virginia, to become the Virginia Lancers.
 Brabham and the Lancers were then one of the founding members of the East Coast Hockey League (ECHL) in 1988.
+Brabham sold the team to Larry Revo in 1992.
 The franchise remained in Vinton until 1993 when it relocated to Huntsville, Alabama, as the Huntsville Blast for one season.
+The team was not doing well and Revo was forced to turn the team over to the league and a group known as the Huntsville Hockey Inc. took over management of the team.
+In May 1994, the team was sold by Revo to Elmore Sports Group, which then relocated the team to Tallahassee.

 In 1994, the Huntsville franchise relocated to Tallahassee and became the Tiger Sharks.
 The team adopted a new color scheme of black and gray, with white as an official accent color.
 Terry Christensen was named head coach of the Tiger Sharks, a position he held for five of the team's seven seasons in Tallahassee.
 The Tiger Sharks qualified for the playoffs in each of its first three seasons.
 Christensen left the organization to coach the Miami Matadors hockey club in 1998.
 At the start of the 1998–99 ECHL season, the color scheme was changed to red, white, and black.
 Jeff Brubaker, a former NHL enforcer who won the ECHL's Riley Cup as the coach of the Greensboro Monarchs, coached the team during the 1998–99 season.
 Following the folding of the Miami Matadors after one season, Christensen returned to coach the Tiger Sharks again for the 1999–2000 season.
 During the 2000–01 season, the Tiger Sharks were coached by Gerry Fleming, a former enforcer who spent ten years with the Fredericton Canadiens as both a player and as an assistant coach.
 During the 2000–01 season, the team was in position to qualify for the playoffs after missing in the previous three seasons, but was penalized $50,000 and 15 points in the standings for violating the team salary cap and making improper payments to NHL and AHL teams to get assigned players.
 After the conclusion of the 2000–01 season, the franchise was relocated to Macon, Georgia.